Pentium133/GproCalc/README.md

 # Car and Driver calculators for Gpro.net in C#
 This program is free software; you can redistribute it and/or modify it.

-Developed by me in my free time, with the help of Rodrigo Antunes and João Apolinário.
+Developed by me in my free time, with the help of Rodrigo Antunes and Joao Apolinario.

 #Download